Publications

 with Mike Barber and Brandice Canes-Wrone

-The pro-Democrat Penalty: The Political Consequences of Regulatory Enforcement in the United States
+The anti-Democrat Penalty: The Political Consequences of Regulatory Enforcement in the United States

 Bureaucratic Responsiveness to Multiple Principals: Evidence from High-Frequency Social Media Data